What happens, Rush, if I don't doubt your theory, but what happens if Gaddafi doesn't leave?

 Just won't let it go.

-Qaddafi's got more money than the 12th Imam has.
+Gaddafi's got more money than the 12th Imam has.

-I couldn't, you couldn't pay Qaddafi enough to stay.
+You couldn't pay Gaddafi enough to stay.

 While our military mission is focused on saving lives, we must continue to pursue the broader goal of a Libya that belongs not to a dictator, but to the Libyan people.

-But we can and must stand with them as they determine their own destiny.
+We cannot and must not attempt to impose our will on the people of Libya, but we can and must stand with them as they determine their own destiny.

-Which is what we have to speak with one voice in support of a transition that leads to that time.
+And we have to speak with one voice in support of a transition that leads to that time.

 But we are not there for regime change.